 Turkish court jails U.S. consulate worker on terrorism charges

-A Turkish court jailed a local employee of a U.S. consulate for nearly nine years on Thursday for aiding a terrorist organization, a ruling the United States described as deeply disappointing and based on no credible evidence.
-Metin Topuz's trial has been a major source of tension between the two NATO allies, which are also at odds over Ankara's purchase of Russian missile defense systems and U.S. support for Kurdish fighters in northeast Syria.
+A Turkish court jailed a local employee of a U.S. consulate for nearly nine years on Thursday for aiding a terrorist organisation, a ruling the United States said would undermine the trust underpinning bilateral relations.
+Metin Topuz's trial has been a major source of tension between the two NATO allies, which are also at odds over Ankara's purchase of Russian missile defence systems and U.S. support for Kurdish fighters in northeast Syria.

 Two lawyers for Topuz were not immediately available for comment.
-The U.S. embassy said it was "deeply disappointed" by the conviction.
-U.S. officials saw no credible evidence to support the conviction and they hoped it would be swiftly overturned, it said.
+U.S. Secretary of State Mike Pompeo said in a statement there was no credible evidence to support the court's decision and the conviction "undermines confidence in Turkey's institutions and the critical trust at the foundation of Turkish-American relations".

-"The allegations made about Mr. Topuz's official duties misrepresent both the scope and nature of the important work undertaken by our local staff on behalf of the U.S. government and in the promotion of our bilateral relationship," it said.
-Turkey's own embassy in Washington said the U.S. diplomatic mission should respect the court's judgment.
-The U.S. embassy's statement on the case was "not in conformity with established rules and practices governing the roles and responsibilities of foreign diplomatic missions," it said on Twitter.

-Following Topuz's initial detention in 2017, the two countries mutually suspended visa services.
-In a 78-page indictment that included telephone calls, text messages, and CCTV images, Topuz was accused of links to officials who led a 2013 corruption investigation and were later found to be members of the network of U.S.-based cleric Fethullah Gulen, blamed by Ankara for the abortive 2016 coup.

 ALSO READ